jadewebb/Breast_Cancer_Detection/README.md

    - 30 features comprised of the Mean, Standard Error, and Worst (mean of 3 largest values) of 10 raw features computed for each cell nucleus

-Dataset was loaded, inspected, and cleaned using Synthetic Minority Oversampling Technique (SMOTE) - Edited Nearest Neighbors (ENN) hybrid resampling to tighten the class distribution
+Dataset was loaded, inspected, and visualized using feature histograms

+Dataset was cleaned using Synthetic Minority Oversampling Technique (SMOTE) - Edited Nearest Neighbors (ENN) hybrid resampling to tighten the class distribution

 Dataset | Benign Count | Malignant Count
 --- | --- | ---